Thank you for visiting!

 This treatise consists of eleven chapters, each of them dealing with different aspects of printing.
 An opening digression on the origin of printing is followed by chapters that describe the various stages of printing, including a detailed description of the different kinds of type sizes and their use, the rules of orthography and punctuation, the setting of numeric systems, imposition, casting off, the printing of university theses, and the correction of proofs.
 Some of the chapters are of unique relevance for the understanding of early printing in Europe.
 Chapter 8, for example, is the first recorded, comprehensive account of the practice of printing by forms/formes.

-Dr. Alvarez is Outreach Librarian and Curator at the Special Collections Library, University of Michigan.
+Dr. Alvarez is Curator at the Special Collections Research Center, University of Michigan Library.